TeilzeitTaco/noise/README.md

 TVnoise will let you experience *epic* TV static on your PC, just like you remember it on your old CRT!

 ### How to build:
-* Modify line 3 in "/Src/litenoise2.bas" to define noise mode 1 or 2.
-* Modify line 3 in "/Src/litenoise2.rc" to point to "/Src/Res/retro.ico".
 * Compile as GUI or console using FBedit or type "fbc litenoise2.bas litenoise2.rc".
 * Closing the program could be tricky if compiled as GUI, so console mode is recommended.